 »I was born in Liverpool, but I grew up in Hamburg« – these words of John Lennon are still music to the ears of Hamburg’s locals.
 Back then, in the early 1960s, very few would have imagined that the music venues of the St Pauli district would become the springboard to propel the Beatles’ unparalleled international career.
 And it was the Hamburg photographer Astrid Kirchherr, who decided some time during their long-running club performances to give the Fab Four their famous mushroom hairdos.
 A little later in Hamburg, Achim Reichel founded the Rattles, who then went on tour with the Rolling Stones.
 This was followed by bands such as Frumpy and Atlantis, and in the mid-70s the »Hamburg scene« reigned with bands such as Otto, Lonzo Westphal, the Rentnerband and Udo Lindenberg.
 When, in the early 90s, the School of Hamburg discharged bands such as Blumfeld and Tocotronic into the world of pop from its classroom, Udo Lindenberg seemed almost like a dinosaur – and his great comeback in the late noughties is one of the nicest surprises for Hamburg’s contemporary music scene.
 Hamburg’s most popular pop bands currently include artists such as Jan Delay, Stefan Gwildis, Scooter, Annett Louisan and Deichkind as well as the late jazz-pop crooner Roger Cicero.

 All those who are into currents outside the mainstream are fully catered for by experimental contemporary music festivals such as the Blurred Edges, the Klub Katarakt or the Greatest Hits.
-Hamburg‘s lively jazz scene gathers in such clubs as the Golem, the Cascadas Bar, the Birdland, and, during the Überjazz Festival, at the Kampnagel.
-The Elbjazz Festival, a large outdoor festival in Hamburg’s port, will resume in 2017 after a one-year break and will be held in part in the Elbphilharmonie Hamburg.
+Hamburg‘s lively jazz scene gathers in such clubs as the Cascadas Bar, the Birdland, and, during the Überjazz Festival, at Kampnagel.
+The Elbjazz Festival is a large outdoor jazz festival in the middle of Hamburg’s port, that also host concerts at the Elbphilharmonie.

 Hamburg also caters for young talent.
 The State Youth Music College is the biggest music college in Germany and also has for the past few years had its own auditorium, the Miralles Saal, which can be used for professional performances.
 Hamburg’s three professional orchestras and some of the smaller ensembles offer their own education projects, while also maintaining training colleges and sponsorships for school orchestras.
-Music education activities that were formerly offered under the roof of the Laeiszhalle will be relocated to the Elbphilharmonie in January 2017 as part of a comprehensive music education programme that will include concerts for children and families, interactive projects and workshop for all age groups.
-This is also where the »World of Instruments« will be found soon – a project that enables mostly children to experience musical instruments first-hand.
-In the past, this project was located in the Laeiszhalle’s basement, then under the name of »Klingendes Museum«.
 The Hamburg School of Music and Theater (HfMT) play on stage in their own premises and feature e.g. productions by graduates of their opera directing degree programme as well as the annual soloist competition TONALi, which provides a platform for innovative violinists, pianists and cellists under the age of 21.